ChrisMaherLab/DANSR/README.md

 #### Alignment or filtering options
 ```
 -n/--number-hits      (Default: 5) Number of hits above which multi-mapped reads will be discarded
--N/--number-reads     (Default: 2) Minimum number of reads to form a cluster
+-N/--number-reads     (Default: 5) Minimum number of reads to form a cluster
--P/--percent-cur      (Default: 0.3) Max percentage of reads from precursor
+-P/--percent-cur      (Default: 0.3) Max percentage of reads to discard during cluster boundary optimization
 -f/--cutoff           (Default: 0.33) RPM increase above which a cluster boundary will be designated
 -U/--percent-uniq     (Default: 0.5) Minimum percentage of unique reads in a cluster
 -R/--uniq-reads       (Default: 2) Minimum number of unique reads in a cluster
--V/--ov-with-largest  (Default: 0.75) Minimum percentage of overlap with largest cluster
+-V/--ov-with-largest  (Default: 0.75) Maximum percentage of overlap allowed with largest cluster in graph
 -u/--unstranded       (Optional) Ignore strand when determining overlaps
 -J/--jaccard-index    (Default: 0.3) Minimum Jaccard similarity score for a cluster
 ```